drunkard/ceph-readable-doc/html/_sources/rados/configuration/bluestore-config-ref.rst.txt

 information about the OSD, like: its identifier, which cluster it belongs to, and its private keyring.

-It is also possible to deploy BlueStore across two additional devices:
+It is also possible to deploy BlueStore across one or two additional devices:

 * A *write-ahead log (WAL) device* (identified as ``block.wal`` in the data directory) can be used for BlueStore's internal journal or write-ahead log.
 It is only useful